NATIONAL SHORT FILM DAY

-It was in 1895 at the Grand Café in Paris.
-Two brothers, Auguste and Louis Lumière, lit a spark of fascination in front of a paying audience of 33 customers.
-They would ignite the world’s obsession with cinema.
-The two pioneers presented 10 short films, each about 50 seconds in length, to the amazement of all those in attendance.
+In 1895 at the Grand Café in Paris, two brothers sparked the world’s love of cinema.
+Auguste and Louis Lumière brought that fascination to life first in a paying audience of 33 customers.
+That day, the film pioneers presented 10 short films, each about 50 seconds in length.
+To the amazement of all those in attendance, the brothers captured everyday events on film and played them back as moving pictures.
 The experience of “watching movies” came alive that day.
 And it all began with those first 10 short films.

 In short, short films continue to move us, just as they did that first time over 120 years ago!

 Watch short films all day.
 Share your favorite short films and use #NationalShortFilmDay on social media.

 Film Movement founded National Short Film Day in 2019 and celebrated its first observance on December 28th, 2019.
 They created the day to celebrate the impact of the short film and to commemorate its long and enduring history.

 In 2019, Film Movement registered the observance with National Day Calendar®, and the Registrar at National Day Calendar proclaimed the day to be observed on December 28th, annually.

 Each year on that day, Film Movement will stream 10 short films for free on their exclusive streaming service, Film Movement Plus (www.filmmovementplus.com), and offer new subscribers exclusive membership discounts.